-In a Basic Level Facility, care may include assessment, monitoring and dose adjustment of oral cytotoxic agents by a managing physician in consultation with a qualified subspecialty physician, pharmacist or Registered Nurse, but does not normally include administration of cytotoxic agents.
+In a Basic Level Facility, care may include assessment, monitoring and support of dose adjustment of oral cytotoxic agents by a managing physician, in consultation with a qualified subspecialty pediatric hematologist/oncologist, sub-specialty pediatric oncology pharmacist or subspecialty Registered Nurse with the Beyond Entry Level Competency in dose modification of oral chemotherapy, but does not include administration of parenteral cytotoxic agents.
 Personnel must be able to initiate and stabilize emergent care (such as febrile neutropenia or bleeds) prior to transfer.
-The presence of appropriate resources and expertise at a facility may permit selected chemotherapy to be administered after approval by the hematologist/oncologist and subspecialty health professionals, discussion at subspecialty medical rounds, in collaboration with the APPHON/ROHPPA Levels of Care Coordinator and formal agreement of the responsibility between the centres.
+The presence of appropriate resources and expertise at a facility may permit selected chemotherapy to be administered after approval by the hematologist/oncologist and sub-specialty health professionals, discussion at sub-specialty medical rounds, in collaboration with the APPHON/ROHPPA Levels of Care Coordinator and formal agreement of the responsibility between the centres.